 What kid wouldn't find it wonderfully fun that their Elf on the Shelf got bored and decided to play with the toys surrounding him?

-Jolly first did a Disney Cars scene back in 2012.
-Last year I wrote about not being afraid to REPEAT past successful and well loved antics.
+Jolly first did a Disney Cars scene in a previous year.
+I wrote about not being afraid to REPEAT past successful and well loved antics.
 Here was that Cars scene, take 2!

 But poor, poor Jolly.
 He wanted to make the kids special bracelets.
 He wanted to so very badly.
 But unfortunately, he got himself in quite a pickle.

 Positively stuck.
 He wove himself right into the Rainbow Loom bracelet he attempted to make!
 You never know... perhaps some of the toys could use this idea to hold your Elf hostage!

 The same concept would work for those, too!

 4. Grand Stuffed Animal Gathering

 My daughter never had toy obsession phases like her brother had (airplanes, ocean creatures, dinosaurs)... until she discovered her fondness for stuffed animals.

 I remember finding it somewhat ridiculous when we'd receive stuffed animals as baby gifts, wondering who actually plays with them.
 My son sure didn't.